EasyCorp/EasyAdminBundle/Resources/doc/tutorials/upload-files-and-images.md

-Instead of hardcoding the `base_path` value, this example uses the `app.path.product_images` container parameter which also was used in the VichUploaderbundle configuration.
+Instead of hardcoding the `base_path` value, this example uses the `app.path.product_images` container parameter which also was used in the VichUploaderBundle configuration.

-### Displaying the Images in the `edit` and `new` views
+### Uploading the Images in the `edit` and `new` Views

-The easiest way to enable uploading file images in the forms of the `edit` and `new` views is to define the type of the property as `file`:
+The easiest way to enable uploading images in the forms of the `edit` and `new` views is to define the type of the property as `file`:

 ```yaml
 easy_admin: